mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 # Adjacent Entities

 In graph theory, two vertices that share an edge are defined to be adjacent.
-Our constraint is now that any set of entities we processes at the same time cannot contain any adjacent entities.
+Our constraint is now that any set of entities we process at the same time cannot contain any adjacent entities.

-Let's assign a colour to each group of entities that are processed, e.g first group processed is blue, second group is red and so on.
+Let's assign a colour to each group of entities that are processed, e.g. first group processed is blue, second group is red and so on.
 We then reframe our constraint to be that if we colour all the vertices on the graph, no adjacent vertices can share the same colour (if they were they'd be processed at the same time).
-To minimize the number of iterations (i.e process the entities faster) we must minimize the number of colours.
+To minimize the number of iterations (i.e. process the entities faster) we must minimize the number of colours.
 This is a special case of graph labeling, a topic within graph theory, known as Graph colouring.

 # Graph Colouring